shamikasule/sqlalchemy-challenge/README.md

 * [Analysis](#analysis)

 ## General info
 This is a SQLAlchemy data analysis & exploration project.
-A sqlite database that has hawai's stations data & precipitation & temperature observations for a period of 2010 - 2017 is the input/resource file for analysis.
+A sqlite database that has Hawaii's stations data, precipitation & temperature observations for a time period of 2010 - 2017 is the input/resource file for analysis.
 Analysis is done using combination of SQLAlchemy, ORM queries, pandas & Flask APIs.

 ## Technologies